 About the Qual Lab

 The Qual Lab was founded in Fall 2014 by Dr. Kathryn Graber, assistant professor of Anthropology and Central Eurasian Studies.
 As a linguistic and sociocultural anthropologist, Dr. Graber conducts multilingual, media-rich fieldwork in Russia and Mongolia, so the Qual Lab reflects the needs of field-based qualitative researchers, with an emphasis on portability and audio quality.
-The lab has been generously supported by the College of Arts & Sciences, the Department of Anthropology, the former Department of Communication and Culture, and the Social Science Research Commons (SSRC), and the Office of the Vice Provost for Research (OVPR) Research Equipment Fund.
+The lab has been generously supported by the College of Arts & Sciences, the Department of Anthropology, the former Department of Communication and Culture, and the Social Science Research Commons (SSRC), and the IU Research Research Equipment Fund.